 Firstly, there has been an explosion in the amount of data available.
 The development of the digital camera and more recently the smartphone are responsible for this data boom.
 Combined with the ability to aggregate all this newly available pictures using the internet, we now live in a world where deep learning experts have a countless quantity of material to work with.

-The developments described above led to a rapid improvement and impressive results of Deep Learning applied to simple 2D pictures.
-Achieving the same levels of performance in the medical imaging domain is still a work-in-progress due to 3 reasons.
+The developments described above led to a rapid improvement and impressive results of deep learning applied to simple 2D pictures.
+Achieving the same levels of performance in the medical imaging domain is still a work-in-progress due to three primary challenges in medical image processing using deep learning.

 A technique called augmentation could be able to help solving that problem.
-Using augmentation scientist are able to double, triple or even quadruple datasets, by modifying the available images in a way that new images are created which still show the same characteristics but are slightly different and therefore seen as “new training material” by the neural network.3
+Using augmentation scientists are able to double, triple or even quadruple datasets, by modifying the available images in a way that new images are created which still show the same characteristics but are slightly different and therefore seen as “new training material” by the neural network.
+3

-Finally, the non-standardized acquisition of medical images is a considerable challenge.
-The more variety there is in the data, the larger the dataset needs to be to ensure the Deep Learning network results in a robust algorithm.
-A method to tackle this barrier is to apply Transfer Learning, which is a pre-processing technique aimed to overcome scanner and acquisition specifics.
+- Finally, the non-standardized acquisition of images is one of the biggest challenges in medical image processing.
+The more variety there is in the data, the larger the dataset needs to be to ensure the deep learning network results in a robust algorithm.
+A method to tackle this barrier is to apply transfer learning, which is a pre-processing technique aimed to overcome scanner and acquisition specifics.

 How 'deep' can we go?

-Deep Learning will strongly influence the practical reality of medical image analysis.
-Companies start applying it and the first Deep Learning based products are coming off the assembly line.
+Deep learning will strongly influence the practical reality of medical image analysis.
+In the (near) future current challenges in medical image processing will be solved.
+Companies start applying it and the first deep learning based products are coming off the assembly line.
 It will take some time as there are still challenges on the road ahead.
 Sizes of medical image data sets need to increase, either by aggregation or by augmentation.
 We need to gain more experience with 3D images, and the medical community needs to standardization of image acquisition.
-However, Deep Learning networks will become better and better at recognizing deviations on images, making them a great tool for everyone analyzing medical images in the future.
+However, deep learning networks will become better and better at recognizing deviations on images, making them a great tool for everyone analyzing medical images in the future.

 Curious for more information on artificial Intelligence in radiology?
 Subscribe to our blog using the form on the right!